alexfrancow/iSOC/README.md

 ## Options

-If you want to import a new template, you can place it in "resources/zabbix/templates/".
+- **Custom Zabbix Actions/Templates**: If you want to edit or import a new template or action, you can place it in "resources/zabbix/templates/" or "resources/zabbix/actions/".

 ## Troubleshooting